A Causal Framework for Non-Linear Quantum Mechanics: Introduction

 Additionally, non-linear evolution requires a careful treatment of the concept of measurement.
 Our goal in this paper is to provide a causal non-linear modification of quantum mechanics with a consistent description of measurement.
 The key ingredients that enable such a description are the following.
 First, the modification proposed by us breaks the basis independence of the Schr\"{o}dinger equation and is explicitly written in terms of the position basis.
 The basis independence of the Schr\"{o}dinger equation, while mathematically pleasing, is at odds with the physical fact that interactions are local, resulting in the position basis being a preferred basis to describe the world.
 The position basis can also manifestly enforce causality - precisely because causality is fundamentally a consequence of the local nature of interactions.
 Second, we will not describe measurement as a phenomenon that is somehow distinct from any of the other interactions in the theory.
 Instead, we will adopt the view that measurement arises as the result of an interaction between a measuring device and a quantum system, with the interaction being described by the time evolution equations that govern any other interaction in the theory.\footnote{This view parallels the treatment of measurement in the ``many-worlds'' interpretation of quantum mechanics - one cannot implement, for example, the ``Copenhagen interpretation'' of measurement with its ad-hoc rule causing the ``collapse'' of the wave-function since such a collapse causes violence to non-linear terms, and is anyway itself a modification of quantum mechanics.} Using this concept of measurement, while causally consistent, we will find it to be fundamentally in conflict with the notion of a measuring device whose measurements are accurate and repeatable.
 Non-linear evolution continually affects the evolution of a systems in a state-dependent way and introduces a fundamental notion of error into all measurements.

-The specific modification that we investigate, described in the next section, is to shift bosonic field operators in a quantum field theory (such as the photon) by a small parameter times their expectation value in the full quantum state.
-Thus it can be implemented in any interacting theory with bosonic particles.
+The specific modification that we investigate is described in detail in the next section.
+The basic procedure that we follow is to take the Hamiltonian of a quantum field theory and include additional state-dependent terms in it.
+These additional terms are obtained by taking existing interactions in the theory and replacing the bosonic (or fermion bi-linear) field operators by their expectation values in the full quantum state.
+Thus it can be implemented in any interacting theory.
 This additional (state-dependent) expectation value manifests as a background field and adds an element of classical time-evolution to the theory.
 In low-energy single-particle quantum mechanics, it manifests itself as a (causal) non-linear term in the wave function's time evolution.
 Our goal in this paper is to establish the viability of this framework and investigate the phenomenological, experimental and cosmological implications of this modification.